 I will be the first to admit that I am not the world’s biggest Star Wars fan – in fact, I’m not sure the term ‘fan’ applies to me at all!
 I know a handful of the characters and think the music is pretty cool, but I’ve never seen the movies and only found out yesterday that Darth Vader is apparently not the hero of the story!
 But my 4-year old, Harrison, is Star Wars obsessed!
 Despite never having seen any of the movies, he knows the name of every single character (the way he corrected me when I called her Captain Plasma made me think that I’ll be a great embarrassment to him in his teenage years!) and is currently working on his Duplo creation of the Millennium Falcon.
 When I found out that Legoland Florida would be hosting two consecutive Star Wars Weekends in May, I knew we absolutely had to go!
-As I’ve said over and over, we are huge Legoland Florida fans (read this post to find out why!) and their hosting of a Star Wars event was perfect!
+As I’ve said over and over, we are huge Legoland Florida fans (read this post on visiting Legoland Florida with young kids to find out why!) and their hosting of a Star Wars event was perfect!
 Lego Star Wars Weekends are an annual event, this year being held on May 6th-7th and May 13th-14th, with all kinds of special events planned.
 We visited on the very first day of the event and had the most amazing time!
 I thought I’d share our day with you here, and tell you about why Lego Star Wars Weekends are an absolute must for any Star Wars fan!

 Character meet and greets